yairfax/FormFiller/README.md

         ]}
 ```

-FormFiller can also generate random values for fields using a regular expressions as constraints.
+FormFiller can also generate random values for fields using a regular expression as constraints.
 To generate a random value, instead of supplying a string to `"value"`, supply an object with a field `"regex"`.
 ```json
         {"data": [
             {"name": "firstName", "value": "Yair"},